Dollar-A-Day Insurance in NJ | New Jersey SAIP

 Although SAIP car insurance is a great deal monetarily, the auto insurance coverages are very basic and may not be all that you need.

 While dollar-a-day insurance might sound great, shopping around for NJ car insurance is the best way to get great coverage at a cheap rate.
 Enter your ZIP to compare dollar-a-day auto insurance quotes with the SAIP insurance in New Jersey.

-According to data from the Insurance Research Council, around 13% of drivers on the roads in the United States don’t have insurance.
+According to data from the Insurance Information Institute, around 13 percent of drivers on the roads in the United States don’t have insurance.
 This means that there are around 32 million drivers on the road each year who have no form of insurance.
 This represents a major challenge for state governments (since car insurance legislation is set at a state level).

 Many states have taken different approaches to address what is essentially a multi-faceted and complex problem.
 In the modern economy, it is hard for many citizens to earn money without access to a car, and yet the cost of insurance is prohibitive for some.

 Many get stuck in a Catch-22 situation whereby they cannot earn money without a car and cannot buy insurance until they have a job.